What to Prioritize When Making a Long-Distance Move

 • Label Every Box

-It’s more work, but you will do better with labeling every box.
+It’s more work, but you will do better with labelling every box.
 If you’re moving across state lines and into the home of your dreams, it’s not worth the effort to label every box.
 It’s only worth doing on a local move if you have some storage agreement for when you drop off your packages.
 You’ll need to pack as much as possible with each one and keep them as small as possible.

 Moving is a big deal.
 Go through the process before doing any of your research.
 Packing and moving are time-consuming, but saving money and having a more enjoyable transition year is worth it.
 The most expensive moving companies will be worth it if you find the right one for your needs.
 If you ever want to move up to a larger home, this is where it starts!